rpm-software-management/dnf5/doc/commands/repoquery.8.rst

     | :ref:`See <forcearch_misc_ref-label>` :manpage:`dnf5-forcearch(7)` for more info.

 ``--installed``
+    | Query installed packages.
-    | Limit to installed packages.
+    | Can be combined with ``--available`` to query both installed and available packages.

 ``--installonly``
     | Limit to installed installonly packages.